 Separate from the issue of child custody and access, is the question of parental responsibility.
 This means who has the right to make long term decisions about the children’s care, welfare and development and includes things such as which school the children will attend, what religion or culture they will follow.
 There is a presumption of equal shared parental responsibility under the Act.

-Our specialist child custody lawyers can advise you on your legal rights and responsibilities regarding the living arrangements of your children.
+Our specialist child custody lawyers in Adelaide can advise you on your legal rights and responsibilities regarding the living arrangements of your children.
 Such advice might include varying proposals to take into account the age of your children or your changing work requirements.

 Proposed Custody Arrangements